-Following the inspection, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Analyzing Comparable Sales

 Appraisers are intimately familiar with the subdivisions in which they work.
 They innately understand the value of specific features to the people of that area.
 Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the property in question.
 Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Integrated Assets, we are an authority in knowing the value of real estate features in Memphis and Shelby County neighborhoods.
 The sales comparison approach to value is most often awarded the most consideration when an appraisal is for a home purchase.

 Valuation Using the Income Approach